parryc/thevoid/templates/zmnebi/verbs.md

 ### How to Form: FUTSBJV

-<attn>✎ Derived from COND with ending changes or derived from PRSSBJV with a preverb or </attn>
+<attn>✎ Derived from COND with ending changes or derived from PRSSBJV with a preverb</attn>

 **_ვ-class transitive and intransitive_**